summerxchen/Chen2026_Task-similarity-frontal-cortex/README.md

-# Chen_2026_Task-similarity-dependent reconfiguration of compositional modules and geometry in frontal cortex
+# Chen_2026_Task-similarity dependent reconfiguration of compositional modules and geometry in frontal cortex

 MATLAB code used for the population activity analyses reported in: